-Gay is a critically-acclaimed author and professor, raised in the US by parents of Haitian descent.
-She also lives in a very large body, that which Gay describes as the protective fortress she created in response to a sexual assault experience at age 12.
-Now in her 40’s, Gay acknowledges the pain of knowing she no longer needs such protection; she depicts the incessant challenges of living in an “unruly” body in a world bent on disciplining such bodies.
+Roxane Gay is a critically-acclaimed author, editor, and professor, raised in the US by parents of Haitian descent.
+In Hunger, she chronicles her experience in a body labeled as "super morbidly obese" in the crudest of medical terminology.
+That is, Gay writes of the incessant challenges of living in an “unruly” body in a world bent on disciplining and fixing such bodies.

-She expresses contempt and frustration toward her body albeit a genuine liking for herself - for her weirdness, sense of humor, how she loves and how she writes.
-Stated in reverse, Gay articulates that we might love ourselves, who we are as people, while not necessarily loving our bodies.* Our body’s appearance and how we feel about it is not who we are; it is but one part of who we are.
+Eliciting controversy, Gay expresses contempt and frustration toward her body albeit a genuine liking for herself - for her weirdness, sense of humor, how she loves and how she writes.
+Stated in reverse, Gay articulates that we might love ourselves, who we are as people, while not necessarily loving (every aspect of) our bodies.
+(Is this experience allowed?
+Yes, it is.)
+In truth, our body’s appearance and how we feel about it is not who we are; it is but one part of who we are.

 To be clear, the fat acceptance movement is important, affirming, and profoundly necessary, but I also believe that part of fat acceptance is accepting that some of us struggle with body image and haven’t reached a place of peace and unconditional self-acceptance.
 (Hunger, p.
 153)

 In reference to the quote above, Gay offers an expanded definition of fat acceptance -- one that, I have no doubt, captures the real lived experience of many people.
 I thought of how important this more human definition is, and how many times my clients express confusing and conflicting thoughts about concepts like fat acceptance and especially, body positivity.